 THEREFORE, be it resolved the Board of Directors affirms the CEO’s unrestricted authority and responsibility to conduct all matters related to the registration, protection, enforcement, and administration issues related to Copyrights, Trademarks, and Intellectual Property on behalf of ARRL.

-After discussion, the Motion was APPROVED 11-2 with two abstentions.
+After discussion, the Motion was APPROVED 11 Aye, 2 No with two abstentions.

 42. On the motion of Director Norton, seconded by Director Famiglio that: